-By default, for any pyXY test environment name the underlying "pythonX.Y" executable will be searched in your system PATH.
-It must exist in order to successfully create virtualenv environments.
+For any pyXY test environment name the underlying pythonX.Y executable will be searched in your system PATH.
+Similarly, for jython and pypy the respective jython and pypy-c names will be looked for.
+The executable must exist in order to successfully create virtualenv environments.
 On Windows a pythonX.Y named executable will be searched in typical default locations using the C:\PythonX.Y\python.exe pattern.